steppin/some_bot/README.md

 2. create a virtual environment and

         pip install -r requirements.txt

-3.
+3. create some directories

         mkdir static/{maps,previews,thumbs}  # TODO: not sure if this is needed anymore

 Run dev server
 ----